EricZinda/Perplexity/backlog.md

                   - How to find the right target in the scopal arg?
                     - Find all predications that use it as their ARG1?
                   - And then let "quoting" create a representation that puts them into "classes"
-                    - "quoting" has to be special case code per predication because conversion into a canoncal form is per predication and not directly determinable from arguments.
+                    - "quoting" has to be special case code per predication because conversion into a canonical form is per predication and not directly determinable from arguments.
 For example "copy the file above folderx" has above(folderx) but the copying should happen in the folder above it
   - also copy x in y (the same scenario)

   - Support for prepositions